OxygenGroupBE/AIHackathon2024/CoPilotFormulas/readme.md

 # Team information:
 Oxygen Group (Belgium)

-Eric Wauters (Waldo): Eric.Wauters@ifacto.be
+Eric Wauters (waldo)

+    - Eric.wauters@ifacto.be

-Gunter Peeters: Gunter.Peeters@ifacto.be
+Gunter Peeters

+    - Gunter.peeters@ifacto.be

-Frank Neeckx: fn@astena.be
+Frank Neeckx

+    - Fn@astena.be

+Stieven Vermoesen

-Stieven Vermoesen: stv@astena.be
+    - stv@astena.be

 # Problem Statement:
 When you need to process calculation formulas in al it demands extensive develoment.